Bigg Boss Malayalam Vote Season 3 (2021) | On-line Vote casting | Contestants | Eliminations | Winners - TheNewsTrace

 - Lekshmi is the primary contestant to get evicted from the home.

-- Michelle Ann and Angel Thomas obtain a lesser collection of votes from the target market.
+- Michelle Ann and Angel Thomas obtain a lesser selection of votes from the target market.

 - Bhagyalakshmi will get evicted from the home at the seventh week of the home.